-Freddie Mac purchases either the entire interest in Mortgages ("whole loans") or participation interests in Mortgages ("participations").
-Freddie Mac purchases participations in Home Mortgages from 50% to 95% of the unpaid principal balance of such Mortgages.
-Freddie Mac does not purchase participation interests in Multifamily Mortgages.
+Freddie Mac purchases the entire interest in Mortgages ("whole loans") and participation interests in Mortgages ("participations").
+Freddie Mac purchases participations in Home Mortgages of 50% to 95%.
+Effective as to purchase contracts dated on or after January 1, 1987, Freddie Mac no longer purchases participation interests in Multifamily Mortgages.

-The Mortgages may be conventional mortgages, which do not have the benefit of any guarantee or insurance by the United States or any agency or instrumentality of the United States other than the Freddie Mac guarantees described herein ("Conventional" Mortgages) or Mortgages which are fully insured by the FHA under sections 203(b), or (h), or (i) (Home Unsubsidized); 222 (Servicemen) or 234 (Individual Condominium Unit) of the National Housing Act ("FHA Mortgages"), or guaranteed in part by the VA under 38 U.S.C. § 1810 ("VA Mortgages").
+The Mortgages may be conventional mortgages, which do not have the benefit of any guarantee or insurance by the United States or any agency or instrumentality of the United States other than the Freddie

+Mac guarantees described herein ("Conventional" Mortgages) or Mortgages which are fully insured by the FHA under sections 203(b), or (h), or (i) [Home Unsubsidized]; 222 [Servicemen] or 234 [Individual Condominium Unit] of the National Housing Act ("FHA Mortgages"), or guaranteed in part by the VA under 38 U.S.C. § 1810 ("VA Mortgages").
 All Multifamily Mortgages are Conventional Mortgages.